matschik/monozip/README.md

 # Monozip 📦🔑

-Utility library providing encrypt/compress and decompress/decrypt using using **AES encryption** 🔐.
+Utility library providing encrypt/compress and decompress/decrypt using **AES encryption** 🔐.

 With a simple API, you can easily zip and encrypt a directory and later unzip and decrypt it.